memphisdev/documentation/docs/memphis/concepts/message-broker.md

 **Queues**

 A queue is a data structure used for storing messages/events in order of arrival until they can be processed by an application/service.
-Queues are useful for decoupling components in distributed systems because they allow asynchronous processing of messages through multiple nodes in the system â€” hence allowing us to scale our applications easily.
+Queues are useful for decoupling components in distributed systems because they allow asynchronous processing of messages through multiple nodes in the system — hence allowing us to scale our applications easily.

 **Publish-Subscribe System**